nodejs/package-maintenance/docs/drafts/dependency-management-guidelines.md

 ## What

-This document outlines the best practices on keeping package dependencies (incl.
-Node itself) up to date.
+This document outlines the best practices on keeping package dependencies (including Node itself) up to date.

 ## Why